 This ritual art form has been passed down from generation to generation and is a common thread that unites the innumerable cultures of India, people who are otherwise divided by race, language, caste, religion, and occupation.
 In a society dominated by men, rangoli is the inheritance and artistic expression of the woman through their own techniques and symbols – prayers painted or ‘written’ from the heart.

 The floor paintings employed many symbols, which represented a way of seeing, a different perception of life.
-But with adva ncement in technology, mechanized living, and changing social structures this formal ritual is slowly losing its original meaning.
-The concept of viewing the cosmic forces with awe or reverence and drawing rangolis with a prayer in the heart are slowly going away at least in urban India, except on certain religious functions or festivals.
+But with advancements in technology, mechanized living, and changing social structures this formal ritual is slowly losing its original meaning.
+The concept of viewing the cosmic forces with awe or reverence and drawing rangolis with a prayer in the heart is slowly going away at least in urban India, except at certain religious functions or festivals.